aspose-svg/Aspose.SVG-Products/svg/en/net/vectorization/_index.md

 {{<section banner>}}
 ---
 h1: Vectorize Image or Text in C#
 h2: Convert Image to vector in C#.
-JPG, PNG, BMP, GIF, TIFF, and ICO formats are supported.
+JPG, JPEG, PNG, BMP, GIF, TIFF, ICO, IFIF, WEBP and other bitmap formats are supported.
 ---

 {{<section overview>}}